zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 ```
 Here is a breakdown of what the random numbers, letters, and names actually mean:

-d = directory (Specifies that it is a directory)
+`d` — indicates it's a directory

-rwx = owner has read, write, execute (These are privileges meaning that the owner (me) can read, write to, and execute this directory)
+`rwx` — the owner has read, write, and execute permissions

-r-x = group has read, execute (I am also the group so the same applies)
+`r-x` — the group can read and execute, but not write

-r-x = others have read, execute
+`r-x` — others can read and execute

-2 — Number of hard links (Hard links are just different names for the same file.
-If you delete one name, the file still exists under the other names)
+`2` — number of hard links (alternate names for the same file)

-max — Owner name
+`max` — owner

-max — Group name
+`max` — group

-4096 — File size in bytes (for directories, often a fixed size like 4096)
+`4096` — file size in bytes (directories often use 4096 bytes)

-Jun 8 19:51 — Last modification date and time
+`Jun 8 19:51` — last modification time

-Example: 'Desktop' — File/directory name
+`Desktop` — file/directory name

 ---
 ### Part 3 📂3️⃣➡️